deonna/ToDone/README.md

-# Pre-work - *ToDone*
+# Pre-work - *toDone*

-**ToDone** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**toDone** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Deonna Hodges**

-Time spent: **26** hours spent in total
+Time spent: **28** hours spent in total

 ## User Stories